 - Hard candies

-The food choices are limited.
-But remember that you will be on this diet for a maximum of 5 days.
-With that in mind, check out in the next section the sample menu plan for a clear liquid diet.
+The food choices are limited, and depending on your medical condition, your physician or dietitian may alter the above list.
+You will generally be on this diet for a maximum of 5 days.
+With that in mind, check out our sample menu plan for a clear liquid diet.

 |Breakfast||1 cup tea/coffee|